cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/README.md

 > The following steps refer to commit `2b5869650c39d8c754edfec98b6cde431a14fb06` on `https://github.com/cambridge-cares/CitiesKG/tree/uprn-agent`

-The scripts within the `UPRN Agent` subdirectory help to run the UPRN Agent from `https://github.com/cambridge-cares/CitiesKG/tree/uprn-agent` in batches of individual buildings.
+The scripts within the `uprn_agent` subdirectory help to run the UPRN Agent from `https://github.com/cambridge-cares/CitiesKG/tree/uprn-agent` in batches of individual buildings.
 This workaround is necessary to avoid heap space issues when processing ~38,000 buildings in King's Lynn at once.
 Furthermore, a script is provided to verifying whether all relevant UPRN information has been added "correctly" to the KG.

 ### _run_uprn_agent_in_chunks.py_
 Requirements: